Brookethorson/README-generator/generateREADME.md

 ## Contribution
-​Contributors: test
+​Contributors: Brooke

 ## Tests
-To perform necessary tests, run the following in the console: test
+To perform necessary tests, run the following in the console: node index.js

 ## Questions
-Please reach out at [GitHub](https://github.com/test) or
+Please reach out at [GitHub](https://github.com/Brookethorson) or
-Contact test at test with questions.
+Contact Brookethorson at thorsonb@gene.com with questions.